VISIONAI/VMXdocs/docs/VMXapi.md

 ---

-## VMXserver API
+## VMXserver single process API

+Inside of VMX there is a collection of separate VMXserver processes.
+Each unique session id refers to a separate VMX process -- some of them could be used for detecting cars, and some for detecting faces.

-VMX typically launches separate "VMXserver" processes to manage multiple sessions, but you can start a standalone VMXserver process on your own.
+With the VMX REST API you can launches separate "VMXserver" processes, but you can start a single VMXserver process on your own. **Note that the VMXserver API is different to the VMX REST API.**

-The VMXServer application interface is the way your application or script talks to our system.
 Even though the VMXserver application interface is a full-fledged API, it is not a REST-API and lacks multi-session support.
-Things are likely to change in upcoming releases, so it is better to write applications on top of the REST API and not on top of the application interface.
+Things are likely to change in upcoming releases, so it is better to write applications on top of the REST API and not on top of the VMXserver single process API..

-The VMXserver application interface describes how to interact with a single VMX object detection `process`.
-The API currently consists of the following 11 functions:
+The VMXserver API currently consists of the following 11 functions:

 Command      | Description